intel/llvm/sycl/doc/CompileTimeProperties.md

 ```

 The `[[__sycl_detail__::add_ir_global_variable_attributes()]]` attribute has an
+even number of parameters, assuming that the optional "filter list" parameter
+is not specified (see below for a description of this parameter).
+The first
-even number of parameters.
-The first half of the parameters are the names of
+half of the parameters are the names of the properties, and the second half of
-the properties, and the second half of the parameters are the values for those
+the parameters are the values for those properties.
+Each property has exactly
-properties.
-Each property has exactly one value, so the property at parameter
+one value, so the property at parameter position 0 corresponds to the value at
-position 0 corresponds to the value at position _N / 2_, etc.  To illustrate
+position _N / 2_, etc.  To illustrate using the same example as before, the
-using the same example as before, the result of the parameter pack expansion
-would look like this:
+result of the parameter pack expansion would look like this:

 ```
 namespace sycl::ext::oneapi {